physical therapy for stroke patients

 Effective Rehab With Physiotherapy for Stroke

-Although the brain cannot rebuild cells lost following a stroke, physiotherapy for stroke can assist the brain in better organising remaining cells to cope with the loss (neuroplasticity).
-This necessitates a comprehensive physical rehabilitation strategy that includes:
+Although the brain cannot rebuild cells lost following a stroke, physical therapy for stroke patients can help the brain reorganize remaining cells to compensate for the loss (neuroplasticity).
+This requires a comprehensive physical rehabilitation strategy that includes:

 • Exercise